constrict0r/groups/README.rst

 Description
 ***********

-Ansible role to manage system services.
+Ansible role to add users to system groups.

 This role performs the following actions: